lammpstutorials/lammpstutorials.github.io/README.md

 This is the repository of the [LAMMPS Tutorials](https://lammpstutorials.github.io/) webpage.
 All LAMMPS input scripts and data files can be found in the [inputs](docs/inputs/) folder.

+### List of tutorials:

+* Lennard Jones binary fluid - simple molecular dynamics simulation
+* Polymer in water - constant force applied to the 2 ends of the polymer (polyethylene glycol))
+* Nanosheared electrolyte - electrolyte sheared by two walls and velocity profile measurement
+* Graphene under deformation - longitudinal deformation of a small graphene sheet
+* Breaking a carbon nanotube - carbon nanotube under extreme deformation with reactive force field

 ### You found an issue on one of the tutorial? ###

 You can report issue here on Github, or send me an [email](https://simongravelle.github.io/).
 Your feedback is always highly appreciated.